 - Certificate number

-- Supervisor's attestation of certified staff's original hire date and continuous employment with the LIDDA or SSLC
+- Supervisor's attestation of certified staff's original hire date and continuous employment (or contract, for Level II Certified Authorized Provider) with the LIDDA or SSLC

-- Scanned copy of TSBEP license (excluding those persons who were grandfathered without a license in December 2000)
+- Scanned copy of TBHEC or TSBEP license (excluding those persons who were grandfathered without a license in December 2000).

-I am certified to conduct DIDs at an SSLC where I am employed to work 4 days per week.
+13. I am certified to conduct DIDs at an SSLC where I am employed to work four days per week.
 I have an opportunity to keep my current job but also work part-time for a LIDDA.
 Can I do that?

 Yes, you may conduct DIDs for both entities if you are: